Closing on a Dream

 Finding my dream.

-The land was stunning and had a huge agricultural pole barn, a metal grain silo, and an old GMC grain truck.
+Along with big views, it had a huge, old, agricultural pole barn, a metal grain silo, and an old GMC grain truck.
 I’m such a sucker for old trucks that for me, it was perfectly fitting!
-The land sloped nicely up to a higher bench with stunning 360 views of mountains all around.
-To the west were Gardner and the Sawtooths, to the south were big views all the way down valley, and to the north and east more mountains and hills heading up to the Loup.
+The land sloped nicely up to a higher bench with stunning views in all directions!
+The Chelan-Sawtooth to the west, nearby foothills to the east, lower valley farmland to the south, and foothills to the north.
+It was incredible!

 Yet again, it seemed way too good to be true.

 And indeed it was.
 Because it was an undeveloped property, meaning no water, power, or septic, a land loan would require 35% down.
-While I had saved a chunk of cash I was pretty short of having the down payment to buy this one.
+While I had saved quite a chunk of cash, I was pretty well short of having the down payment to buy this one.

-I stopped by the land a few times in early July, each time wishing there was some way I could make it happen.
-There just wasn’t.
+I stopped by the land a few more times, wishing there was some way I could make it happen.
+There simply wasn’t.
 It had been on the market, unbelievably, over two years.
 Maybe the property would wait for me, I thought.
-I was spending my summer trading extra side work for free rent and since I paid off all my debt last year I was living incredibly cheaply and saving every penny.
+I was spending my summer trading extra side work for free rent and since I paid off all my debt last year I was living cheap and saving every penny.

 I told my agent I could possibly have the funds by August.
 Two weeks later I got a Redfin email saying the property was pending.